alan-turing-institute/clean-air-infrastructure/README.md

-## Configure local Kubernetes Cluster:
+## Configure Kubernetes Cluster:

-Install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) on your machine
+### Local cluster
+You can set up a local cluster on your machine.
+To do this install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 To start the cluster run: